 By simply using laptops instead of the office standard desktop computers, you will spend as much as 90% less on utility bills.
 You can even look for cheap tablet computers that your employees can use whenever possible.

-Unless the nature of your work has something to do with design which requires huge LCDs or multiple screens, you will save a lot of money simply by using laptop instead of desktop computers.
+Unless the nature of your work has something to do with design which requires huge LCDs or multiple screens, you will save a lot of money simply by using a laptop instead of desktop computers.

-Ditch the landline!
+Ditch the Landline!